On Sale This Week: Wing Steak + 10% Off Various Chicken Cuts!

 That is why the distinction matters.

 It is the same with poultry.
-We call our turkey and chicken pasture raised because that label better reflects how they are truly raised.
+We call our turkey and chicken pasture-raised because that label more accurately reflects how they are raised.

 What “Free Range” Really Means

-According to Canadian labelling standards, free range simply means that the birds have access to the outdoors.
+According to Canadian labelling standards, free-range means the birds have access to the outdoors.
 That’s all.

 This is certainly better than total confinement, and I have no doubt that many farmers using this model are doing their best with the systems they have.
 However, for consumers, the term often sounds more idyllic than the reality.